 In This Section:

-Subscribe to our bi-weekly e-newsletter, CU Careers Beyond Academia for career information and job opportunities for graduate students pursuing careers beyond academia.
+Subscribe to our monthly e-newsletter, CU Grad Careers Beyond Academia for career information and job opportunities for graduate students pursuing careers beyond academia.
 This newsletter is co-sponsored by the Graduate School.

 HOW CAN I PURSUE A CAREER OUTSIDE OF ACADEMIA?

 For PhD students considering careers beyond the professoriate, Cornell Career Services has developed job search resources and a job-search curriculum that outlines a step-by-step process for exploring careers beyond academia.

 PhD Alumni Career Outcomes Survey Dashboard provides a cross-sectional view of the employment status and career-related perception of Cornell's doctoral alumni from degree years 1995-2014.
 The dashboard is created via Graduate School.
 To learn more about the survey, please click here.

 ImaginePhD is a free, online career exploration and planning tool for PhD students and postdoctoral scholars in the humanities and social sciences.
 Once you create an account, you are able to assess your career-related skills, interests, and values, explore career paths appropriate to your disciplines, and map out steps for degree completion alongside career and professional development.